 With the oldest at school during the day, I tend to spend a lot of time getting creative with the preschooler.
-But with Christmas break and an extra week off due to the weather, the kindergartner and I had plenty of time to really play with sight words!
+But with Christmas break and an extra week off due to the weather, the kindergartner and I had plenty of time to really play with sight words.
+We had fun with these 2 simple ideas for sight word practice at home.

 At the beginning of the year the teacher sent home a set of flashcards with the sight words written on them.
 But, honestly, flipping through sight words gets boring after 1-2 words.
 Plus, my daughter is a mover!
 So I wanted to incorporate movement in our sight word practice.